-Starting October 15, 2017, Disney Will be allowing guests to bring their dogs to four of it’s resorts.
+Disney is now allowing guests to bring their dogs to four of it’s resorts.

 While service animals were always permitted in all Disney resorts, Disney is now allowing pets that are not service qualified in four of their resorts.
+This began in October of 2017.
 At this time it’s considered a test.
 This will be great for those who don’t want to leave their pet friends behind.
 (See the Allergy Alert below).

 How’s this new pet guest program going to work?